hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 All nodes maintain a transaction pool to store pending transactions before processing.

 Transaction pools are categorized into two types: Layered and Sequenced.
 Each type serves distinct purposes, with Layered pools recommended for public chains and Sequenced pools for private chains.
+Layered handles volume and is faster for sorting/ faster speed , layered has extra parameters because you can limit and configurable for the number of transactions in the differnt layers.

 Options and methods for configuring and monitoring the transaction pool include: